fjahr/fjahr/content/posts/20190702-adv-segwit-quadratic-sighash.md

 ### Conclusion

-It is still fascinating to me how Segwit solved so many problems at the same time.
+It is still fascinating to me how SegWit solved so many problems at the same time.
 While malleability was probably the main motivation for it, the quadratic sighash problem was a vulnerability that had been known for a long time and would not have been too hard to exploit, given a significant amount of mining power.